vcomedia/vco-minify/README.md

      )
  );
  ```
- * Copy and paste the `zf-minify/config/module.zf-minify.local.php.dist` file to your `config/autoload` folder and customize it with your credentials and  other configuration settings.
+ * Copy and paste the `zf-minify/config/module.zf-minify.local.php.dist` file to your `config/autoload` folder and customize it with your configuration settings.
 Make sure to remove `.dist` from your file.
 Your `module.zf-minify.local.php` might look something like the following:

   ```php
  <?php